DataMascara/cisc3140-su19-project/README.md

 - **NOTE:** MinimalAPI functionality is currently implemented, with no VIEW/connecting link to the front end.
 - Alpha release will be served on a server soon so that features can be continuously implemented
 - Navigate to the `app/` folder and execute `python app.py` or `python3 app.py` (depending on your setup)
--
-    - Server hosting for live demo is coming soon.

-## Try a GET Request
+## Signing Up

+Firstly, make sure that UnderDogs website is running in your web browser.
+- Open the tab on the left side of the browser

+## Signing In

-First, make sure you have the API running and you note down the url ie `127.0.0.0:5000`
+First, make sure you have the API running and you note down the url ie `localhost:8080`

-- Open Postman and go to the header tab and your header Content-Type to "application/json"
-- Go to the "Body" tab and check the "raw" and "JSON(application/json) options under that tab
+- Open the tab on the left and enter the following information into the fields:
-- Now put `{"user":"chalshaff12"}` into the raw body (if chalshaff12 exists, so you should get a response that indicates that )
-- Set the request to GET and the URL `http://YOURLOCALHOSTURL:5000/user`
-  - TADA!
-You should see a json response with that user's information in the response body below with a status of 200!
-  - Currently looks like this, but will be cleaned up for easy data getting.
+- Username: `username`
+- Password: `password`
 ```
 {
   "users": [